 Providing on-call consulting services to Shell Exploration & Production providing regulatory support and conducting research on various topics (e.g., marine sound, protected species, air and water permitting, proposed federal regulations, artificial reefs) pertinent to Shell’s domestic offshore oil and gas activities in the Gulf of Mexico.

-Carliane Johnson with SeaJay Environmental worked with Walsh Perú S.A. to prepare a document for an energy client for the permitting process.
-The report summarized the applicable international legal framework pertaining to the discharge of drill cuttings containing non-aqueous drilling residues and issues related to the potential use of a thermal-treatment process that was being proposed to clean those cuttings.
+Carliane Johnson with SeaJay Environmental worked with Walsh Perú S.A. to help prepare a document for their energy client during the permitting process.
+The information summarized the applicable international legal framework pertaining to the discharge of drill cuttings containing non-aqueous drilling residues and issues related to the potential use of a thermal-treatment process that was being proposed to clean those cuttings.